Naomi (wrestler): SmackDown Women's Champion (2016–2017)

 Naomi was drafted to the SmackDown brand on July 19 as part of the 2016 WWE draft.
-She then debuted a new gimmick, which included a new look and entrance, dubbed "The Glow", turning face in the process.
+She then debuted a new gimmick, which included a new look and entrance, dubbed "The Glow", and became a face once again.
 On August 21 at SummerSlam, Naomi competed in a six-woman tag team match alongside Becky Lynch and Carmella against Natalya, Alexa Bliss, and Nikki Bella, where Naomi's team was defeated after Bella pinned Carmella.
-On September 11 at Backlash, Naomi competed in a six-pack elimination challenge to determine the inaugural WWE SmackDown Women's Champion, where she would eliminate Bliss before she herself was eliminated by Natalya.
-On November 20, Naomi competed as part of the SmackDown women's team against the Raw women's team at the Survivor Series pay-per-view, where Naomi's team was defeated.
+On September 11 at Backlash, Naomi competed in a six-pack elimination challenge to determine the inaugural SmackDown Women's Champion, where she would eliminate Bliss before being eliminated herself by Natalya.
+On November 20, Naomi competed as part of the SmackDown women's team against the Raw women's team at the Survivor Series pay-per-view, where her team lost.

-After three months of inactivity, Naomi returned on the January 24, 2017, episode of SmackDown, in a confrontation SmackDown Women's Champion Bliss.
-On February 12, she competed against Bliss at Elimination Chamber, where she was victorious, becoming the SmackDown Women's Champion for the first time in her career as well as the first African-American woman to capture the title.
-The following Tuesday, she relinquished the title due to a legitimate injury she sustained during the match.
-On April 2, Naomi made her in-ring return in a six-pack challenge in her hometown of Orlando at WrestleMania 33, where she made Bliss submit, successfully regaining the SmackDown Women's Championship.
-Two days later, Naomi defeated Bliss in a rematch to retain the championship.
+After two months of inactivity, Naomi returned to WWE and would win the SmackDown Women’s championship at Elimination Chamber where she defeated Alexa Bliss, but the following week vacated the title due to a legitimate injury she sustained during the title match.
+She regained the title when she made her in-ring return at WrestleMania 33 in a six-pack challenge, where she made Bliss submit.

 On June 18, Naomi defeated Lana to retain the SmackDown Women's Championship at Money in the Bank.
 She then went on to retain the title over Lana two more times on the June 27 and July 4 episodes of SmackDown, the latter of which involved a seven-second submission victory.
-In June, Naomi debuted a customized title belt with glow-in-the-dark lights of various colors.
+In July, Naomi debuted a customized title belt with LED lights of various colors.
 On August 20 at SummerSlam, Naomi dropped the SmackDown Women's Championship to Natalya, ending her reign at 140 days.
-On November 19 at Survivor Series, Naomi competed in a five-on-five elimination tag team match, where she eliminated Raw team captain Alicia Fox, before she herself was eliminated by Sasha Banks, with her team ultimately losing the match.
+On November 19 at Survivor Series, Naomi competed in a five-on-five elimination tag team match, where she eliminated Raw team captain Alicia Fox, before being eliminated herself by Sasha Banks, with her team ultimately losing the match.